nicotine-plus/nicotine-plus/doc/DEVELOPING.md

  * Attempt to find small, self-contained dependencies that can be bundled with the Nicotine+ source code (and give proper attribution).
 Use common sense though; do not bundle security-critical dependencies, rapidly changing APIs etc.

 The current dependencies for Nicotine+ are described in [DEPENDENCIES.md](DEPENDENCIES.md).

+## Design

+Keep it simple.
+Many applications fall in the trap of adding endless options without thinking about the bigger picture.
+Nicotine+ is feature-rich, but attempts to provide well-designed, well-integrated features that work out of the box.

+The same principle applies when writing code.
+Try to simplify code as much as possible.
+Avoid overengineering.
+We want to write code that is maintainable and readable by humans.

 ## Profiling